Valkirie/HandheldCompanion/README.md

 ### Donation
 If you would like to support this project, please consider making a donation to `BenjaminLSR` via [PayPal](https://www.paypal.com/paypalme/BenjaminLSR).

-Controller Service relies on `ViGEmBus` driver and `ViGEmClient` libraries as well as `HidHide` kernel-mode filter driver.
+Handheld Companion relies on `ViGEmBus` driver and `ViGEmClient` libraries as well as `HidHide` kernel-mode filter driver.
 Therefore, we strongly encourage you in donating to `Nefarius` via [PayPal](https://paypal.me/NefariusMaximus) for continued maintenance and development.

 ## Installation
 Installers are [available as an all-in-one setup](../../releases/latest).